 Dear Secretary Chao:

-This letter from the City of Seattle’s Seattle Freight Advisory Board (SFAB) supports the City’s BUILD funding proposal for the East Marginal Way Corridor Improvement Project.
+This letter from the Seattle Freight Advisory Board (SFAB) supports the City of Seattle’s BUILD funding proposal for the East Marginal Way Corridor Improvement Project.

-As a region, we are dependent on trade and our natural deep-water seaport.
-The SFAB consists of representatives from businesses, private organizations, public agencies, and individuals reflecting different modes and types of freight with a focus on our two large Manufacturing Industrial Centers (MICs).
-The SFAB was founded in 2010 by Seattle City Council Resolution (#31243) to advise the Mayor, City Council and departments on matters related to freight, and the impact of actions by the City on the freight environment.
-Our mission includes advocating for the development and preservation of freight infrastructure that supports not only Seattle's trade-dependent economy but that of the entire Northwest Region of the country.
+The SFAB was founded in 2010 by Seattle City Council Resolution to advise the Mayor, City Council and City departments on matters related to freight, and the impact of actions by the City on the freight environment.
+The SFAB consists of appointees from business, private organizations, public agencies, and interested individuals representative of the various modes and types of freight within the Greater Seattle area.
+Regionally, we are dependent on trade and our natural deep-water seaport, therefore our mission includes advocating for the development and preservation of freight infrastructure that supports not only Seattle's trade-dependent economy but that of the entire Northwest Region of the country.
 This includes promoting projects that enhance and improve the resiliency of major truck routes and keeping vital freight corridors modern and safe.
 Specifically, promoting projects along freight corridors that separate truck traffic from pedestrians and bicycles to improve safety for all road users.

-In serving freight, East Marginal Way is currently designated a Major Truck Street with a primary function to serve trucks.
-It is also on the small network of arterial streets permitted to accommodate over-legal loads and is a key component in our planned Heavy Haul network.
-A high priority for the freight board is the development of the Heavy Haul network, which will be the backbone of freight movement in the Puget Sound region.
-Our future Heavy Haul network allows more types of freight to arrive and depart at our seaports, thus increasing options for international shippers.
+East Marginal Way is currently designated a Major Truck Street with the primary function to serve freight traffic.
+It is also one of a small network of arterial streets permitted to accommodate over-legal loads and is a key component of our proposed Heavy Haul network.

+The development of the Heavy Haul network, the backbone of freight movement in the Puget Sound region, is a top priority for SFAB.
+Our future Heavy Haul network will allow more types of freight to arrive and depart at our seaports, increasing options for international shippers.
 It will support one of the Pacific Northwest’s largest industrial job centers, the Duwamish Manufacturing Industrial Center (Duwamish MIC).

-The Duwamish MIC employs more than 75,000 area residents in a variety of manufacturing and maritime enterprises, with the Puget Sound Regional Council forecasting creation of an additional 25,000 jobs by 2040.
-East Marginal Way provides a direct connection between the Port of Seattle Terminals 46, 30, 25 and 104, and access routes to Terminals 5 and 18 and 103.
-It is a key link for intermodal connections between the Union Pacific and BNSF Railway railyards and the interstate system.
-It also provides a critical connection between the City’s two MICs – the Greater Duwamish MIC to the south of Seattle’s downtown and the Ballard Interbay North MIC (BINMIC) north of downtown.
-The large fishing and other industrial uses in the BINMIC rely heavily on the East Marginal Way corridor for moving perishable goods to market.
+The Duwamish MIC employs more than 75,000 area residents in a variety of manufacturing and maritime enterprises and the Puget Sound Regional Council (PSRC) forecasts the creation of an additional 25,000 jobs by 2040.
+East Marginal Way provides a direct connection between the Port of Seattle Terminals 46, 30, 25 and 104, and access routes to Terminals 5, 18 and 103.
+It is a key link for intermodal connections with Union Pacific and BNSF railyards and the interstate system.
+It also provides a critical connection between the City’s two Manufacturing Industrial Centers: the Greater Duwamish MIC, south of Seattle’s downtown and the Ballard Interbay North MIC (BINMIC) north of downtown, where the large fishing and other industrial uses rely heavily on the East Marginal Way corridor to move perishable goods to market.

 East Marginal Way provides direct access for a multitude of users, including the US Coast Guard Base, Ash Grove Cement, and the Port of Seattle’s marine terminal facilities.
-When implemented, this project is the key arterial street in the SODO "Qualified Opportunity Zone," one of a handful of economically distressed communities targeted for new investments to support economic development under the 2017 Tax Cuts and Jobs Act.
+When implemented, this project will be the key arterial street in the SODO "Qualified Opportunity Zone," one of a handful of economically distressed communities targeted for new investments to support economic development under the 2017 Tax Cuts and Jobs Act.